wbyoung/avn/README.md

 free to install both plugins.
 They won't conflict with each other.

-## Unsupported Functionality
+## Todo List

+ * There's no test coverage yet.
-Currently `avn` doesn't switch back to the previous version of `node` that you were using when you leave a directory.
+ * Currently `avn` doesn't switch back to the previous version of `node` that you were using when you leave a directory.
 Pull requests are welcome!

 ## Troubleshooting